invest in just one software solution to plan & model different coupled energy systems

 avoid time consuming and error prone data exchanges between different software environments

 use our state of the art solvers to tackle your energy systems modelling challenges

-automate your model and scenario setup and connect our API to your external applications
+automate your model and scenario setup and connect your external applications to our API

 The gas network simulation models in SAInt are based on the one-dimensional continuity, momentum, energy, and state equations, derived from the laws of conservation of mass, momentum energy and the real gas law.

 The gas compressibility is taken into account through an equation for the compressibility factor.
 The available equations for computing the gas compressibility include Papay, AGA, AGA8DC92, GERG2008 as well as additional custom equations.
 Furthermore, the gas model contains a number of options for computing the friction factor in the pressure drop equation such as Hofer, Zanke, Nikuradze and Colebrook-White equation.

 In addition, gas networks can be simulated with gas quality, composition & temperature tracking.

 SAInt's gas network simulation models have been successfully validated against industry standard software applications and real time data.

 The simulation models for electricity networks are based on steady state alternating currents (AC).
 Electric lines and transformers are modeled by a unified pi-circuit model, while generation units and loads are modeled at buses.
 Time transitional constraints of generation units, such as start-up and shut down times as well as maximum ramp rates are considered.

 SAInt's electricity network simulation models have been successfully validated against industry standard software applications and real time data.